irfanhakim-as/linux-wiki/topics/partitionmanager.md

       sudo cp /boot/grub/grub.cfg /boot/grub/grub.cfg.bak
       ```

-   - Now we can generate a new GRUB config to override the old, outdated one:
+   - Now we can [regenerate a new GRUB config](grub.md#generate-grub-config) to override the old, outdated one.

-      ```sh
-      sudo grub-mkconfig -o /boot/grub/grub.cfg
-      ```

    - Restart your PC to confirm that the new GRUB config works, and your brand new drive and cloned desktop should be all set.